deconstructo/ansiweather/README.md

 ## Description

+This is a slightly modified version of the original AnsiWeather script.

 AnsiWeather is a Shell script for displaying the current weather conditions in your terminal, with support for ANSI colors and Unicode symbols.